o3de/o3de.org/content/docs/userguide/terrain/rivers-entity.md

 1. In the **Rollup Bar**, on the **Objects** tab, click **Misc**, **River**\.

-1. In your level, starting at the beginning of the river bed, click to place a series of points that define the river’s path\.
+1. In your level, starting at the beginning of the river bed, click to place a series of points that define the river's path\.

 1. When complete, double\-click at the end of the river bed\.